zarstensen/AsepriteDebuggerVsc/README.md

 Debugging the workspace will now run Aseprite with the debugger attached, and the script or extension intalled in Aseprite.

 The first time the debugger is run, Aseprite will prompt the user for script permissions, make sure to select 'Give full trust to this script' for the 'Aseprite Debugger' script when this pops up.

+## Source Location

+Lua source files do not have to exists in the aseprite scripts or extensions folder for the debugger to work, as all source files are automatically copied and removed on debug session starts and ends.
+This prevents the aseprite scripts and extensions folder being cluttered with .vscode and launch.json files, produced by a vscode workspace.

 ## Commands